Proof-of-Stake

 NFT Domains

-An NFT domain is a decentralised Internet domain managed by smart contracts and registered on the blockchain.
+NFT Domains are unique, decentralised internet domains, managed by smart contracts and recorded on a blockchain.

 Metaverse